 State, local and tribal governments, private landowners, conservation groups and other partners will contribute more than $22.2 million in additional funds to these projects.
 These grants will have wide-reaching benefits for local economies, people and wildlife – boosting coastal resilience, reducing flood risk, stabilizing shorelines and protecting natural ecosystems.

+Wetlands in coastal watersheds are diverse and complex ecosystems that are vital to the nation’s economy and an important part of the nation’s natural heritage.
 Coastal wetlands in the United States include both salt marshes in estuaries and freshwater wetlands that extend inland within the coastal drainages.
-They provide crucial habitat, including breeding grounds, nurseries, shelter and food for fish, birds and other wildlife.
+They provide crucial habitat for fish, birds and other wildlife, including breeding grounds, nurseries, shelter and food.